-Want to receive a convenient, 1-page PDF that includes each point on the list discussed in this post?
+Want to receive a convenient, 1-page PDF that includes the teaching tips discussed in this post?
 Click here and sign up for my “College Life: Instructor Edition” email list.
 After confirming your email address, you’ll receive access to a private page on this site where this PDF and all my future opt-in PDFs will be located.

 First Week of Class

 5. Go through the whole syllabus with your students in person.

 I’ve taken classes where the instructor passed out the syllabus (or gave a hyperlink to it) on the first day of class and then either (a) told us to read through it and ask them any questions before we moved on to icebreakers or the first lesson, (b) told us to read it for homework and then started the icebreakers or first lesson, or c) told us to read it for homework and dismissed us for the day.